 The first Easter procession of the season takes place in the Ciutat Vella (‘Old City’).

-You’ll find this Barcelona Easter parade on Good Friday starting in the famous Raval area.
+You’ll find this Barcelona Easter parade on Good Friday starting in the famous Gothic Quarter.

-La Procesión de la Virgen de la Macarena (the procession of the Virgin of Hope of Macarena – patron saint of Barcelona) involves wave after wave of tambourine bands playing through floats of all the important religious imagery associated with the holiday.
+The Procesión de Viernes Santo de la Hermandad y Cofradía de Nuestra Señora de las Angustias involves wave after wave of tambourine bands playing through floats of all the important religious imagery associated with the holiday.

 April 19th (The Second Round)

-This later-starting parade on the other side of Las Ramblas is good for (really) late risers.
+This later-starting parade is good for (really) late risers.

 It’s much the same as the other Barcelona Easter parade honouring its patron saint – the goal here I assume was simply to spread out crowds and create less chaos.

-Route: Parroquia de San Jaime, Ferrán, Plaza San Jaime, Bisbe, Avenida de la Catedral, Boters, Pi, Plaza del Pi, Cardenal Casañas, Boquería, Ramblas y Ferrán.
+Route: Parroquia de San Jaime (Calle Ferran 28), Calle Ferrán, Plaza San Jaime, Calle del Bisbe, Avenida de la Catedral, Boters, Pi, Plaza del Pi, Cardenal Casañas, Boquería, Ramblas, and Ferrán.

 Easter Opening Hours